overflow0x93/bitgrinder/readme.md

 Trade Data Model
 -
 Works in 30 day increments made up of 5 minute periods (the smallest increment).
 Each 5 minute period is combined with other related periods for analysis for 10 minute, 15 minute, 30 minute and 60 minute windows for analysis.

+# TODO:
+1. Move data model to a memory-based (only) model
+2. Implement periods, drop periods older than 30 days
+3. Perform basic analysis on periods
+4. Implement data export to save startup time